usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 ### III-5.4300 Transportation terminals.

-The ADA&#39;s elevator exemption also does not apply to bus or train terminals or depots, or to airport passenger terminals.If, however, all passenger services in a two-story facility - including boarding, debarking, loading and unloading, baggage claim, dining facilities, and other common areas open to the public - are located on the same floor level and on an accessible route from an
+The ADA&#39;s elevator exemption also does not apply to bus or train terminals or depots, or to airport passenger terminals.
+If, however, all passenger services in a two-story facility - including boarding, debarking, loading and unloading, baggage claim, dining facilities, and other common areas open to the public - are located on the same floor level and on an accessible route from an